Impedance matching: Source-end conditions

 where Zs is the source impedance.
-The source of waves incident from the line are the reflections from the load end.
+The source of waves incident from the line is the reflections from the load end.
 If the source impedance matches the line, reflections from the load end will be absorbed at the source end.
 If the transmission line is not matched at both ends reflections from the load will be re-reflected at the source and re-re-reflected at the load end ad infinitum, losing energy on each transit of the transmission line.
 This can cause a resonance condition and strongly frequency-dependent behavior.
 In a narrow-band system this can be desirable for matching, but is generally undesirable in a wide-band system.